buildplan/container-monitor/README.md

 ### Logging

 All script output, including detailed checks from non-summary runs, is logged to the file specified in `config.yml` (default: `docker-monitor.log`).
 For long-term use, consider using `logrotate` to manage the log file size.

+### State and Caching

+To support stateful restart alerts and update caching, the script creates a file named `.monitor_state.json` in the same directory.

+* **Purpose**: This file stores the last known restart count for each container and the cached results of image update checks.
+* **Management**: You should not need to edit this file manually.
+If you want to reset the script's memory of all restarts and clear the update cache, you can safely delete this file.
+It will be automatically recreated on the next run.

 ### Troubleshooting